42yeah/EoS/_posts/2020-2-1-all-sorts-of-sorts.md

 ## Radix sort

 After the little hoopla, let's take a look at this brilliant sorting algorithm that requires __no comparison at all__: Radix sort!
 Also called Bucket sort, has a worst case performance of $$O(w\times n)$$.
-That's really low!
+Now that's really low!
 But of course such brilliant algorithms usually comes with a downside.
 Well, for one, Radix sort really can't sort out irrational numbers.
 A simple example will be enough to walk you through.

 ![Radix sort](/assets/asos/radix.jpg)